foundgen-bio/iccv2025/_pages/call_for_paper.md

 ## Submission Process
-All submissions should be made through the workshop's OpenReview portal. (submission will open soon)
+All submissions should be made through the workshop's OpenReview portal: https://openreview.net/group?id=thecvf.com/ICCV/2025/Workshop/FoundGen-Bio

+## Best-Reviewed Papers: IEEE-TBIOM Special Issue
+All accepted papers will be published as part of the official ICCV 2025 workshop proceedings.
+In addition, the authors of the *best-reviewed papers* will be invited to submit an extended version of their paper to a special issue in the IEEE Transactions on Biometrics, Behavior, and Identity Science (IEEE-TBIOM).

-## Important Dates (Tentative)
+## Important Dates
-- Submission deadline: June 1, 2025 (23:59 AoE)
+- Submission deadline: June 27, 2025 (23:59 AoE)
-- Paper notification: June 25, 2025
+- Paper notification: July 11, 2025
-- Camera-ready deadline: July 20, 2025
+- Camera-ready deadline: August 10, 2025
-- Workshop date: October 19-20, 2025
+- Workshop date: October 19-20, 2025 (TBD)